Lewis & Harris

 Today you head north via Inverness and the spectacular coastal scenery of the Moray and Cromarty Firths.
 Then you board the ferry for the memorable trip to the mysterious and magical Orkney Isles.
 Once you arrive you can take in the stunning scenery and start exploring.
 You'll visit the beautiful Italian Chapel, which was built by Italian prisoners of war.
 You'll also see the famous Churchill Barriers - causeways that were constructed to protect the British naval fleet from submarines.

-From your base in Kirkwall, which boasts many craft and gift shops to enjoy, you'll spend the whole of day six exploring the islands.
+From your base in Kirkwall, you'll spend the whole of day six exploring the Orkney.
 This is a land full of ancient history and you'll be able to take in prehistoric marvels such as the Maeshowe* chambered cairn, the world-famous Neolithic village of Skara Brae* and the brooding stone circles of Stenness and the Ring o'Brodgar.
 The day will finish with a visit to beautiful St Magnus Cathedral.

 The last day starts with an early ferry ride back to the mainland.
 Then you'll pass through Inverness, the capital of the Highlands.
 As you head home, you'll be able to visit the battlefield of Culloden*, the site of the defeat of the Jacobite forces.
 You'll also pass the stunning Cairngorm mountains and explore the picturesque town of Pitlochry.